mrichman/elastic-beanstalk-go-demo/README.md

 ## Deploying a Go Application on Elastic Beanstalk

+Browse to the [Elastic Beanstalk console](https://console.aws.amazon.com/elasticbeanstalk/), and click "Create New Application".

 For simple Go applications, there are two ways to deploy your application:

 * **Method 1:** Provide a source bundle with a source file at the root called application.go that contains the main package for your application.
 Elastic Beanstalk automatically builds the binary using the following command at deployment time: